 Those innate reflexes -- such as the startle reflex that your baby displayed during the first couple of months -- should be fading or gone by now.
-You’ve probably also noticed that your baby’s neck strength is improving.
-When you hold your baby upright, you should see very little or even no head wobbling.
+You’ve probably also noticed that baby’s neck strength is improving.
+When you hold him upright, you should see very little or even no head wobbling.
 Three-month-old babies also should have enough upper-body strength to support their head and chest with their arms while lying on their stomach and enough lower body strength to stretch out their legs and kick.

 As you watch your baby, you should see some early signs of hand-eye coordination.
 Your baby’s hands can open and shut, come together, swipe at colorful dangling toys, briefly grab a toy or rattle, and go straight into the mouth.

 Your 3-month-old’s nervous system is maturing, and his stomach can accommodate more milk or formula.
 Those changes should allow your baby to sleep for a stretch of six or seven hours at a time, which translates into a good night's sleep for you.